Overview of CSA Farm Shares

 Q: A year-round CSA in New England?
 What does that look like?

-A: 2025 will be our twentieth growing season as a CSA farm.
-Ten years ago, we challenged ourselves and our members to take our seasonal CSA program to the next level: year-round Farm Shares.
+A: 2026 will be our twenty-first growing season as a CSA farm.
+Twelve years ago, we challenged ourselves and our members to take our seasonal CSA program to the next level: year-round Farm Shares.
 With creative use of winter cold storage and greenhouse production, we’re now able to distribute our Farm Shares 48 out of 52 weeks each year.

 Our Farm Shares contain a balanced selection of the best vegetables our fields have to offer each week.
 Our Monthly, Single-Season and Multi-Season "Classic" Vegetable Farm Shares are half-bushel boxes (approximately 9x9x13 inches), weigh between 8-12 lbs. depending on the season, and are packed to the brim with an average of 8-12 different items each week.
 Our "Small" Vegetable Farm Shares are packed in third-bushel boxes and include an average of 5-8 types of veggies, totaling between 5-8 lbs. of produce each week.
 Below are descriptions and examples of the types of veggies and other local products in each season of our CSA.